Rydern-Odin/odin-recipes/README.md

 3rd Iteration: Showing Working knowledge of elements such as Images,  Paragraph, Unorderd list, Ordered List, and List and how to access Parent directories to allow elements to access the proper directories.

 4th Iteration: This iteration is to show the working knowledge is reproducable.

+5th Iteration: Added CSS to stylize the website.